aim-uofa/VLModel/README.md

 3. HawkLlama-8B is developed on [NeMo](https://github.com/NVIDIA/NeMo.git) framework, which facilitates 3D parallelism and offers scalability potential for future extension.

-Our model is open-source and reproducable.
+Our model is open-source and reproducible.
 Please check our [technical report](assets/technical_report.pdf) for more details.

 <!-- ## News